-Karnataka Power Transmission Corporation Ltd. v.
-Asstt.
-CIT (ITAT Bangalore) – When parties enter into two separate contracts, one for material and one for labour, the transaction would not be one and indivisible, but would fall into two separate agreements, one of work or service and the other of sale.
-In such a case, the provisions of section 194C would apply only to the labour contract and not to the materials contract.
+Karnataka Power Transmission Corporation Ltd. Vs. Asst.
+CIT (ITAT Bangalore) – When parties enter into two separate contracts, one for material and one for labor, the transaction would not be one and indivisible, but would fall into two separate agreements, one of work or service and the other of sale.
+In such a case, the provisions of section 194C would apply only to the labor contract and not to the materials contract.
 The supply portion of the contract being for supply of equipment does not require deduction of tax at source.

 THE INCOME TAX APPELLATE TRIBUNAL,